selfridgeoya/Threat-Hunt-The-Broker/README.md

 Finding

-Host accessing the file:
+Host accessing the file: as-pc2

-as-pc2

 This aligns with the movement path identified in Section 6.

-🚩 Exfil Archive
+### 🚩 Exfil Archive

+Data was archived before potential exfiltration.

 Investigation

 Attackers commonly compress data prior to exfiltration.
 I searched for archive creation activity.